Johanca15/documentation/user_manual/groupware/calendar.rst

 Checking attendees' busy times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After inviting attendess to an event you can click on ``Find a time`` to bring up this modal to see when everyone has other events to help you decide on a time when everyone is free.
+After inviting attendees to an event you can click on ``Find a time`` to bring up this modal to see when everyone has other events to help you decide on a time when everyone is free.

 .. figure:: images/calendar_free_busy_modal.png
    :scale: 70%